Chu–Han Contention: Battle of Gaixia

 In December 203 BCE, Liu Bang, Han Xin and Peng Yue attacked Xiang Yu from three directions.
 Running low on supplies, Xiang Yu and his forces found themselves surrounded by Han forces in Gaixia (southeast of present-day Lingbi County, Anhui).
-Han Xin ordered his troops to sing Chu folk songs to create the impression that Chu territories had surrendered to Han forces and now many Chu men had joined the Han side.
-The morale of Xiang Yu's forces plummeted and many of his soldiers deserted.
+Han Xin ordered his troops to sing Chu folk songs to create the impression that Chu territories had surrendered to Han forces, and now many Chu men had joined the Han side.
+The morale of Xiang Yu's forces plummeted, and many of his soldiers deserted.

-Xiang Yu attempted to break out the siege and was left with only 28 men when he reached the northern bank of the Wu River (near present-day He County, Anhui).
-He made a last stand and managed to slay hundreds of Han soldiers in hand-to-hand combat before he was eventually overwhelmed and ended up committing suicide by slitting his own throat.
+Xiang Yu attempted to break out of the siege and was left with a guard escort of only 28 cavalrymen when he reached the western bank of the Yangtze River at Wujiang (near present-day He County, Anhui).
+Feeling too humiliated to return to his Chu homeland, Xiang Yu declined a friendly boatman's offer to ferry him across alone and decided to make a last stand at the riverside with his guards, managing to slay hundreds of pursuing Han soldiers in hand-to-hand combat before he was eventually overwhelmed and ended up committing suicide by slitting his own throat.
+His body was then dismembered on site by five Han officers eager to claim the bounty issued by Liu Bang.